Saga Sapphire accidents and incidents

 - medevacs - 2018

 Saga Sapphire was originally built for Hapag-Lloyd Cruises as ms Europa (link to the HP ship).
 "MS Europa" was the 5th ship for Hapag-Lloyd with that name.
 Through the years, the vessel was renamed several times - SuperStar Europe (1999-2000, owner Star Cruises Asia), Superstar Aries (2000-2004, owner Star Cruises Asia), ms Holiday Dream (2004-2008, owner Club Vacaciones), Bleu de France (2008-2011, owner Pulllmantur-CDF).
-In November 2010, the ship was bought by Saga UK, but remained on charter by CDF-France (Pullmantur subsidiary) for the next year.
+In November 2010, the ship was bought by Saga UK but remained on charter by CDF-France (Pullmantur subsidiary) for the next year.
 After an extensive refit in 2012, the ship received the name "MS Saga Sapphire".

 (April 2012 accident) During the 16-day maiden voyage, the ship suffered from engine failure.
 The incident forced the line to cancel the voyage.

 (May 2014 accident) While cruising near Scotland's Isle of Mull, an electrical fire knocked out the onboard power supply.
-Because of the repairs, the ship stayed anchored in calm seas for couple of days.
+Because of the repairs, the ship stayed anchored in calm seas for a couple of days.

 |27 January 2018||Coast Guard Medevacs|

 On January 27, 2018, at ~8:40 am, a 24-year-old male crew was medevaced by a Portuguese Air Force (FAP) helicopter, while the ship was approx 230 ml / 370 km south of Madeira Island.
-The man (of British origin) was airlifted by a rescue helicopter (assisted by C295 aircraft) dispatched from FAP's base on Porto Santo Island (approx 43 km / 27 ml northeast of Madeira Island).
-The man was flown to Madeira's Cristiano Ronaldo International Airport, then ambulanced to Funchal (Hospital Dr Nelio Mendonca).
+The man (of British origin) was airlifted by a rescue helicopter (assisted by C295 aircraft) dispatched from FAP's base on Porto Santo Island (approx 43 km / 27 mi northeast of Madeira Island).
+The man was flown to Madeira's Cristiano Ronaldo International Airport, then transported by ambulanced to Funchal (Hospital Dr Nelio Mendonca).

 The rescue was a joint operation between Portugal's Navy (Ponta Delgada's MRCC).
 Funchal's MRSC, Madeira's SRPC and FAP.